mikkelpm/stderr_calibration_python/README.md

 The computed worst-case SE for the estimated parameters are sharp upper bounds on the true SE (which depend on the unknown moment correlation structure).
 For over-identified models, the package also computes the efficient moment selection that minimizes the worst-case SE.
 Additionally, the package can carry out tests of parameter restrictions or over-identifying restrictions.

 **Reference:**
-Cocci, Matthew D., and Mikkel Plagborg-Møller (2021), "Standard Errors for Calibrated Parameters", [arXiv:2109.08109](https://arxiv.org/abs/2109.08109)
+Cocci, Matthew D., and Mikkel Plagborg-Møller (2023), "Standard Errors for Calibrated Parameters", [arXiv:2109.08109](https://arxiv.org/abs/2109.08109)

-Tested in: Python 3.8.11 (Anaconda distribution) on Windows 10 PC
+Tested in: Python 3.8.18 (Anaconda distribution) on Windows 10 PC with NumPy version 1.24.3.

 Other versions: [Matlab](https://github.com/mikkelpm/stderr_calibration_matlab)